-- · Wells Fargo Bank, N.A. appointed as Indenture Trustee, Custodian and Exchange Administrator. • Issuer issues Notes and Certificates and pledges trust as sets to - Insolar issues rouses and echanicates and products used assess to Indenture Trustee to secure payment of Return Amounts and payments on the Notes.
-Provides cash flow, payment and allocation priorities.
+- Wells Fargo Bank, N.A. appointed as Indenture Trustee, Custodian and Exchange Administrator.Issuer issues Notes and Certificates and pledges trust assets to - Indenture Trustee to secure payment of Return Amounts and payments on the Notes. - Provides cash flow, payment and allocation priorities.
 Provides for exchanges of RCR Notes and Exchangeable Notes.